 California is a national and global leader in its efforts to combat climate change.
 A variety of California laws and executive orders have been passed to require or encourage the increased deployment of AFVs inside the state.
 Some California laws have set statewide goals to increase the number of AFVs being used and develop the infrastructure required to support them.
-Statewide targets also have an indirect impact on cities and counties since increasing numbers of AFVs will find their way onto roads throughout the state.
-Local governments and municipalities will need to be prepared to accommodate these vehicles, and will have to meet local and regional GHG and air quality requirements.
+Statewide targets also have an indirect impact on cities and counties since the number of AFVs will increase throughout the state.
+Local governments and municipalities will need to be prepared to accommodate these vehicle as well as meet local and regional GHG and air quality requirements.